Skip to Content

 Conclusion

-I love planning and organising my own Umrah package.
+I love planning and organising my own Umrah trip package.
 It is easy and much cheaper.
 It allows me to enjoy what I value most: prayer in the Haram without feeling pressure and also flexibility in my dates.

 If you have more tips for Muslim pilgrims or want to share your experiences, please do so below.